-Now, before you call me out saying there is a Trader Joe’s Wine Store in NYC, there is.
+Now, before you call me out saying there is a Trader Joe's Wine Store in NYC, there is.
 It just sells wine.
-I’ve never been to it.
-Because for the amount of wine I’d want to carry out I’d need my car.
+I've never been to it.
+Because of the amount of wine I'd want to carry out I'd need my car.
 And parking in NYC is a pain.

 So when my sister needed a ride to Newark airport in New Jersey, the wheels in my head started turning.